awsdocs/amazon-elasticache-docs/doc_source/redis/FaultTolerance.md

 ### Minimizing the Impact of Failures<a name="FaultTolerance.Recommendations.NodeFailure"></a>

-To minimize the impact of a node failure, we recommend that your implementation use multiple nodes in each shard and distribute the nodes across multiple availability zones\.
+To minimize the impact of a node failure, we recommend that your implementation use multiple nodes in each shard and distribute the nodes across multiple Availability Zones\.

 When running Redis, we recommend that you enable Multi\-AZ on your replication group so that ElastiCache will automatically fail over to a replica if the primary node fails\.

 ### Minimizing the Impact of Availability Zone Failures<a name="FaultTolerance.Recommendations.AZFailure"></a>

-To minimize the impact of an availability zone failure, we recommend launching your nodes in as many different availability zones as are available\.
+To minimize the impact of an Availability Zone failure, we recommend launching your nodes in as many different Availability Zones as are available\.
 Spreading your nodes evenly across AZs will minimize the impact in the unlikely event of an AZ failure\.

 ### Other precautions<a name="FaultTolerance.Recommendations.Other"></a>